subodhkrishna/MS-AS-WBXML-Decoder-Burp-Extension/README.md

 Burp Extension Microsoft ActiveSync WBXML Decoder
 ==============

-A Burp Extension for decoding Microsoft Active-Sync WAP Binary XML (WBXML) Written in Python
+A Burp Extension for decoding Microsoft Active-Sync WAP Binary XML (WBXML) Written in Python 2.7.
+(Written for a 1.X version of Burp Suite, not tested in latest version)

-Written by Chereddi, Phanikar EMAIL: phanikar DOT chereddi AT spirent.com
+Written by Chereddi, Phanikar EMAIL: pcher003 AT ucr.edu

 Added a wrapper arround the below project to extend Burp Suite https://github.com/davidpshaw/PyWBXMLDecoder